mrbelowski/r3e_crewchief_v2/README.txt

 "how long's left / how many laps are left / how many laps to go" "spot / don't spot" (switches the spotter on and off - note even in "leave me alone" mode the spotter still operates unless you explicitly switch it off)
-"do I still have a penalty / do I have a penalty / have I served my penalty" "do I have to pit / do I have a mandatory pit stop / do I have a mandatory stop / do I have to make a pit stop"
+"do I still have a penalty / do I have a penalty / have I served my penalty" "do I have to pit / do I need to pit / do I have a mandatory pit stop / do I have a mandatory stop / do I have to make a pit stop"

 Other button assignments